daviebadger/books/vim/vim.rst

    command line.
 screen line
-   Window lines plus a tab line, a status line, a and command line. window
+   Window lines plus a tab line, a status line, a and command line. tab
+   A tab (page) contains a collection of windows.
+Each tab may have a different number of windows and their arrangements. window
    A view on a buffer.
 One buffer may be opened in multiple windows. window line